TaebiLab/MSCardio/README.md

 ## Data Collection Protocol

-- Participants placed their smartphone on their chest while lying flat.
+- Participants placed their smartphone on their chest while lying in a supine position.
 - The app recorded SCG signals for approximately two minutes.
 - Self-reported demographic data were collected.
-- Data were uploaded to secure cloud storage.
+- Data were uploaded to the study's cloud storage.

 ## Usage and Applications